Skip to Content

 Net 30 / payment terms

 If your B2B customer’s location has payment terms configured (e.g. “Net 30”), the tier table header shows the term name and currency (“NET 30 · USD”).
-The cart drawer also shows a small reminder:
+The B2B cart aside (cart drawer + cart page) also shows a “Payment terms” block: the term’s translated name, a “Net N days” due line, and a short terms-help note.
+The cart drawer adds a terms-acknowledgement line below the checkout button:

 Payment terms are configured per company location in Shopify admin under Customers → Companies → [company] → [location] → Payment terms.

-A B2B customer can belong to multiple companies (most common: agency buyers, wholesale reps, or family offices).
-Mercer’s header dropdown lets them switch active company.
-The active company drives:
+A B2B customer can have access to multiple company locations (most common: agency buyers, wholesale reps, or one company with several sites).
+Mercer’s header dropdown lets them switch the active location.
+The active location drives:

 • Which catalog they see (which products / variants are available).